Areas to Stay in NYC - A Neighborhood Overview

 Top Attractions

-• Washington Square Park - Iconic park with arch, fountain, and vibrant street performers
+- Washington Square Park: The iconic park with its arch, fountain, and vibrant street performers.

 Where to Stay